Mariam Al-Batool Mosque: Political activism

 Imam El Sadi has pledged political support to both political parties sitting in the Maltese parliament (during the different visits of both prime ministers) on condition to improve the Islamic environment ranging from the building of new mosques, financing education at Mariam Al-Batool School, recognising Islamic traditions and others.
 However, according to Elsadi himself the Muslim community is a majoritarian Labour Party supporter.
 This is encouraged by Mario Farrugia Borg (a Muslim convert and former Nationalist Party supporter), who is a leader at the Islamic Centre and a secretariat of Prime Minister Joseph Muscat.
 The Nationalist Party is known in recent history that for several years referred to the Muslims as "tal-habbaziz" (literally refers to Northern African selling cyperus esculentus) which is a derogatory reference when referring to an Arab; this has contributed to make the mosque complex a ghetto and associating anything Arab with pessimist remarks, such as the Arabic language.
 However the party has been trying to be more inclusive to the muslim community in more recent years.
-Indeed, a meeting that was held with the muslim community to celebrate iftar was called by Imam Elsadi as a "historic" event.
+Indeed, a meeting that was held with the muslim community to celebrate ifṭar was called by Imam Elsadi as a "historic" event.
 Political pressure from the mosque administration on the government of Malta has become common in the exchange of favors such as voting during elections.